GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

 If the user wants to manually check for an update to the `GERTiClient.lua` module and install it as soon as possible from the server if it exists, they would have the following code in a file:

     local GCU = require("GERTCUpdater",nil,true)
-    local Success, StateCode, Additional = GCU.DownloadUpdate("GERTiClient.lua")
+    local Success, StateTable, Additional = GCU.DownloadUpdate("GERTiClient.lua")

-As for understanding the data, Success is a simple boolean determining whether or not the operation succeeded: if it is true, the update was successfully downloaded and queued for installation on reboot (and queued for installation if `InstallImmediately` is true).
-StateCode is the
+As for understanding the data:<br>
+`Success` is a simple boolean determining whether or not the operation succeeded: if it is true, the update was successfully downloaded and queued for installation on reboot (and queued for installation if `InstallImmediately` is true).<br>
+`StateTable` is a table of